-On 25 November 2011, the issue of 150,000 shares to Michael Buckland was approved by shareholders in general meeting, pursuant to the executive services agreement entered into with Michael Buckland on 4 April 2011.
-This executive services agreement includes an equity based remuneration component comprising of the issue of 50,000 shares to Michael Buckland in respect of each of the financial years ending on 30 June 2011, 2012 and 2013.
-The issue of the shares, which is dependent upon the achievement of certain performance targets and requirements, as described on page 13, is at no cost to Michael Buckland.
+On 21 November 2014, the issue of 150,000 performance shares to Michael Buckland was approved by shareholders in general meeting, pursuant to the executive services agreement entered into with Michael Buckland on 4 April 2011 and which was extended on 8 July 2014 to 30 June 2016.
+This executive services agreement includes an equity based remuneration component comprising of the issue of 50,000 shares to Michael Buckland in respect of each of the financial years ending on 30 June 2014, 2015 and 2016 (collectively the Bonus Shares).
+The issue of the Bonus Shares, which is dependent upon the achievement of certain performance targets and requirements, as described on page 14 and 15, is at no cost to Michael Buckland.
 The equity based remuneration component of the executive services agreement is a continuation of Michael Buckland's previous remuneration structure.

-The shares relating to the 2013, 2012 and 2011 financial years (the '2013 shares', the '2012 shares' and the '2011 shares') were not issued to Michael Buckland as the share price performance hurdle was not met.
+The shares relating to the 2014 financial year were not issued to Michael Buckland as the share price performance hurdle was not met.

-Details of the vesting profile of the short-term incentive cash bonuses awarded as remuneration to each director of the company, and other key management personnel are detailed below.
+Details of the vesting profile of the short-term incentive cash bonuses awarded as remuneration to each Director of the Company, and other key management personnel are detailed below.

 Included in remuneration \$ % vested in year % forfeited in year

-Executive Director: Michael Buckland 144,000 18 82

 Senior Executives:

-Steve Shellenberger 137,285 50 50

-Steve Warner 9,153 100 Nil
+Warren Arthur 79,768 100 0

-\ The bonuses were paid on the achievement of predetermined profit and business development KPI targets set for the financial year ended 30 June 2013.
+^{} The bonuses were paid on the achievement of predetermined profit and business development KPI targets set for the financial year ended 30 June 2014.
 No part of the bonus is payable in future years.